 Japan's disaster relief activities date back to the late 1970s, when medical teams were dispatched to assist Cambodian refugees.
 In September 1987, the Japan Disaster Relief Team Law (the JDR Law) was enacted to enhance dispatch systems for rescue and expert teams.
 A partial revision of the Japan International Cooperation Agency Law, which involves the addition of emergency relief supplies to its scope of operation, led to the establishment of Japan' s comprehensive emergency disaster relief system.

-As personnel assistance, JICA's Disaster Relief Program dispatches rescue teams, medical teams, and expert teams and provides emergency supplies as material assistance.
+As personnel assistance, JICA's Disaster Relief Program dispatches rescue team, medical team, expert team, SDF and infectious diseases response team..

-The provision of materials includes emergency relief supplies, such as blankets, tents, water purifiers, generators, and pharmaceutical products to assist in the recovery process.
+As material assistance JICA provides emergency supplies, such as blankets and tents to assist in the recovery process.

 Usually, major countries' aid agencies and international organizations provide relief support at the site of a large-scale disaster.
 The United Nations Office for the Coordination of Humanitarian Affairs (UNOCHA) takes the initiative to build systems for coordinating these disaster relief activities.
 JICA actively develops alliances with related organizations in order to contribute to the swift implementation of relief services at the disaster site.

 JICA also cooperates with Japanese NGOs operating in affected areas in order to implement more effective operations.

 Stockpiling Supplied at Bases around the World for Rapid Responses